SQL in KDB-X Examples

 This example demonstrates how to use the q() function within an SQL statement to invoke q code directly and return its result:

-s)select q('J','test',10,col) from t
+s)SELECT q('J','test',10,col) FROM t

 Convert a q function into a SQL function